ivanov/ipython-trainingwheels/README.md

 * "System information": create and execute a cell that reports basic information about the user's machine (version of OS, Python, IPython, etc)

-* A textual mode inidicator (for displaying IPython's Command and Edit modes).
+* A textual mode indicator (for displaying IPython's Command and Edit modes).
   Clicking on it brings up the keyboard shortcuts.